smcantab/chen5595-fall2020/docs/project.md

 ### Faculty

 I encourage you to consult with faculty with active research programs in an area that you may be interested in, as they may have data or ideas for possible research projects.

-This is  non-exhaustive list of faculty that you might be interested in talking to (one or more of them, some are theorists and some are experimentalists) for some directions/data: Ellad Tadmor (AEM), Ryan Elliot (AEM), Qi Zhang (CEMS), Prodromos Daoutidis (CEMS), Ben Hackel (CEMS), Samira Azarin (CEMS), Wei-Shou Hu (CEMS), David Poerschke (CEMS), Casim Sarkar (BME), Jason Goodpaster (Chemistry), Ilja Siepmann (Chemistry).
+This is  nonexhaustive list of faculty that you might be interested in talking to (one or more of them, some are theorists and some are experimentalists) for some directions/data: [Ellad Tadmor](https://cse.umn.edu/aem/ellad-b-tadmor) (AEM), [Ryan Elliot](https://cse.umn.edu/aem/ryan-s-elliott) (AEM), [Qi Zhang](https://www.cems.umn.edu/people/faculty/qi-zhang) (CEMS), [Prodromos Daoutidis](https://www.cems.umn.edu/people/faculty/prodromos-daoutidis) (CEMS), [Ben Hackel](https://www.cems.umn.edu/people/faculty/benjamin-hackel) (CEMS), [Samira Azarin](https://www.cems.umn.edu/people/faculty/samira-azarin) (CEMS), [Wei-Shou Hu](https://www.cems.umn.edu/people/faculty/wei-shou-hu) (CEMS), [David Poerschke](https://www.cems.umn.edu/people/faculty/david-poerschke) (CEMS), [Casim Sarkar](http://sarkarlab.umn.edu/) (BME), [Jason Goodpaster](https://cse.umn.edu/chem/jason-goodpaster) (Chemistry), [Ilja Siepmann](https://cse.umn.edu/chem/j-ilja-siepmann) (Chemistry).

 ## Reports